 Nonetheless, once down to the main trail, Lara and I express (at the top of our lungs thanks to the howling wind) our pride and satisfaction at having done the summit, even if we saw nothing.
 We do both wish we’d pressed on yesterday, though…

 About two hours into the hike, we finally round the corner of one of the mountains and a small, squat shelter comes into sight.
-At this point, my socks are taking on water, everything from head to toe on me is soaked through, my face is an frozen, wind whipped mask, and my hands the color of porcelain and about as mobile.
+At this point, my socks are taking on water, everything from head to toe on me is soaked through, my face is a frozen, wind-whipped mask, and my hands are the color of porcelain and about as mobile.
 All I’ve been able to think about for the past two hours is the different places I’m going to get pho and ramen when I get back to Brisbane and about the dry, fluffy sweatpants I’m going to put on when we finally reach Iris Burn, our destination for the night.
-When I see the hut, I’m already ahead of Lara by a bit too much for any good hiking buddy to be, but when I see that hut it’s like the gun’s gone off and I run — thirty-pound pack and all — the last 200 meters to the shelter.
+When I see the emergency hut, I’m already ahead of Lara by a bit too much for any good hiking buddy to be, but once I catch sight of that tiny little shack, it’s like the gun’s gone off and I run — thirty-pound pack and all — the last 200 meters to the shelter.

 It’s no paradise, but I’ll take it.